Klipper3d/klipper/docs/Config_Reference.md

 ### Combined temperature sensor

 Combined temperature sensor is a virtual temperature sensor based on several other sensors.
-This sensor can be useed with extruders and heater beds.
+This sensor can be used with extruders and heater beds.

 ```
 sensor_type: temperature_combined